Proposing and Planning

 Financial Aid: The College provides financial aid for qualifying students; however, all students must pay the first $500 as a non-refundable deposit.
 After this, aid is provided in the form of grants and loans, which students must repay.
 The aid budget is limited, which helps explain the careful review of the extra costs, the limited number of courses approved each year, and the retention of unspent funds by the College.

 Recruiting, Applying, and Registration: Unlike an on-campus course, faculty actively recruit and select students for these courses since they need a minimum number of students to proceed and the composition of the course can greatly influence its dynamics.
 You should not propose an extra cost course unless you are willing to undertake this task.
 The recruiting takes place after Thanksgiving vacation and at the beginning of the winter semester with information sessions organized by the faculty.
-More information on the deadlines for the current year is provided in the Timeline for Planning and Undertaking an Off-Campus, Extra-Cost Short Term Course
+More information on the deadlines for the current year is provided in the Timeline for Proposing and Planning an Extra-Cost, Off-Campus Short Term Course.